leanix/leanix-sdk-java/README.md

 # LeanIX SDK for Java #

-leanIX API version v1, https://developer.leanix.net
+LeanIX API version v1, https://developer.leanix.net

 ## Overview ##
 This SDK contains wrapper code used to call the leanIX REST API from Java.